 A straightforward approach to landmark detection is based on using independently trained detectors for each facial landmark.
-For instance the AdaBoost based detectors and its modifications have been frequently used (Viola and Jones, 2004).
+For instance the AdaBoost based detectors and its modifications have been frequently used [5].
 If applied independently, the individual detectors often fail to provide a robust estimate of the landmark positions.
 The weakness of the local evidence can be compensated by using a prior on the geometrical configuration of landmarks.
 The detection is typically carried out in two consecutive steps.
 In the first step, the individual detectors are used to find a set of candidate positions for each landmark separately.
 In the second step, the best landmark configuration with the highest support from the geometrical prior is selected.
-The landmark detectors based on this approach were proposed for example in (Beumer et al., 2006; Cristinacce and Cootes, 2003; Erukhimov and Lee, 2008; Wu and Trivedi, 2005).
+The landmark detectors based on this approach were proposed for example in [6,7,8,9].

-The Deformable Part Models (DPM) (Crandall et al., 2005; Felzenszwalb and Huttenlocher, 2005; Felzenszwalb et al., 2009; Fischler and Elschlager, 1973) go one step further by fusing the local appearance model and the geometrical constraints into a single model.
+The Deformable Part Models (DPM) [10,11,12,13] go one step further by fusing the local appearance model and the geometrical constraints into a single model.
 The DPM is given by a set of parts along with a set of connections between certain pairs of parts arranged in a deformable configuration.
 A natural way how to describe the DPM is an undirected graph with vertices corresponding to the parts and edges representing the connections between the pairs of connected parts.
 The DPM detector estimates all landmark positions simultaneously by optimizing a single scoring function composed of a local appearance model and a deformation cost.
 The complexity of finding the best landmark configuration depends on the structure of underlying graph.
-Acyclic graph allows efficient estimation by a variant of the Dynamic Programming (DP).
+Acyclic graph allows efficient estimation by a variant of the Dynamic Programming.

-An instance of finely tuned facial landmark detector based on the DPM has been proposed in (Everingham et al., 2006).
-The very same detector was also used in several successful face recognition systems described in (Everingham et al., 2009) and (Sivic et al., 2009).
+An instance of finely tuned facial landmark detector based on the DPM has been proposed in [14].
+The very same detector was also used in several successful face recognition systems described in [15] and [16].
 In this case, the local appearance model is learned by a multiple-instance variant of the AdaBoost algorithm with Haar-like features used as the weak classifiers.
 The deformation cost is expressed as a mixture of Gaussian trees whose parameters are learned from examples.
 This landmark detector is publicly available and we use it for comparison with our detector.
 1 Importantly, learning of the local appearance model and the deformation cost is done in two independent steps which simplifies learning, but may not be optimal in terms of detectors accuracy.